+Administrative expenses of the Plan are generally allocated among participants.
 Loan administration fees and certain other expenses are charged directly to the account balance of the applicable participant.
-Administrative expenses prior to the Merger are included in "Net investment loss from the Master Trust" in the accompanying Statement of Changes in Net Assets Available for Benefits.
-In 2015, Waste Management elected to pay certain audit and legal fees of the Plan.
+In 2016, Waste Management elected to pay certain audit and legal fees of the Plan.